irods/irods-legacy/iRODS/modules/hdf5/README.txt

 iRods-HDF5 client API
 ---------------------

+Five HDF5 microservices: msiH5File_open, msiH5File_close, msiH5Dataset_read,
+msiH5Dataset_read_attribute and msiH5Group_read_attribute have been
+implemented on the server.

-The h5ObjRequest() is the primary API for iRods clients to access the HDF5 objects and micro-services on the iRods server.
+The h5ObjRequest() is the primary library call for iRods clients to access the HDF5 objects and micro-services on the iRods server.
 It supports operations on three types of HDF5 objects:

 	H5OBJECT_FILE - hdf5 file
 	H5OBJECT_GROUP - hdf5 group